M-Venerus/oop-coffee-machine-simulation/README.md

 ## OOP Simulated Coffee Machine
-OOP version of my coffee maker found at https://github.com/M-Venerus/coffee-machine-simulation
+OOP version of my coffee maker.
+Original found at https://github.com/M-Venerus/coffee-machine-simulation.

 ### About
-For this project an OOP paradigm is not appropriate but was used to practice and demonstrate my abilities.
+For this project I used a combination of functional and object-oriented programming.
+The original version was built using a full FP paradigm, so I created this version to test my skills.
+With OOP however, the coffe machine actually has greater time and space complexity as its use case is not appropriate, and is better served with FP in the original.

-## Original README: Simulated Coffee Machine
+## Instructions: Simulated Coffee Machine

 ### How To Use
 1. Select your beverage type.